- Role-based, attribute-based, & just-in-time access to infrastructure

 - Connect any person or service to any infrastructure, anywhere

 Infrastructure and DevOps administrators face significant barriers in managing Secure Shell (SSH) keys.
 An organization may have hundreds, if not thousands, of keys to manage.
-It takes considerable effort to assign, append, delete, and rotate keys diligently, while ensuring no client-server communication breaks during the process.
+It takes considerable effort to assign, append, delete, and rotate keys diligently while ensuring no client-server communication breaks during the process.
 A lack of a streamlined SSH key inventory can lead to many keys being unused or unaccounted for.

 Unfortunately, even well-considered plans for SSH key management and automated SSH key managers cannot completely eliminate administrative strain.
 In this article, we’ll explore the complexities of SSH key management.
-We’ll also show how to effectively authenticate users without having to manage SSH keys for individual users.
+We’ll also show how to authenticate users effectively without having to manage SSH keys for individual users.